nonnb/nonnb.github.io/src/SmartGit/Manual/GitConcepts/GitLargeFileStorage.md

 When such a file is committed, it receives a new SHA-based file location, and the pointer file is updated accordingly.

 ## Benefits
-- The main Git repository will be leaner without large binary files, so operations such as cloning are faster and consume less disk space.
+- The main Git repository remains leaner without large binary files, so operations like cloning are faster and consume less disk space.
-- Collaborators can opt to ignore LFS files when cloning, if they do not need to work with LFS files, in which case they will see the pointer files in their local Working Tree.
+- Collaborators who do not need to work with LFS files can choose to ignore them when cloning.
+In that case, they will see only the pointer files in their local working tree.
-- Users or CI/CD pipelines which do not need files stored in LFS won't require the additional disk space otherwise required of the files stored in LFS.
+- Users or CI/CD pipelines that do not require the actual LFS files avoid using additional disk space.

-There are some other considerations when working with LFS, such as:
+**Additional Considerations:**
-- If your repository already has files that you wish to move from Git to LFS, you may need to use git tools such as `git-filter-repo` to permanently remove these files from a repository, by rewriting the commit history.
+- If your repository already contains large files you wish to move to LFS, you may need to use tools like `git-filter-repo` to permanently remove them from a repository, by rewriting the commit history.
-- If a collaborator to your LFS-enabled repository does not have the Git LFS client installed, when cloning they will see the small pointer files instead of the actual binary file.
+- Collaborators without the Git LFS client will only see pointer files instead of the actual binary files when they clone the repository.

-As a result, it is advisable to set your Git LFS strategy when your repsitory is first created, especially if you know that large binary files will be used in the project.
+- It is advisable to define your Git LFS strategy when the repsitory is first created, especially if large binary files are expected to be used in the project.

 ## Common LFS commands

-The below command line options may be useful if you prefer manual interaction or want to see the equivalent SmartGit behaviour:
+The following command line options may be useful if you prefer manual interaction or want to understand the equivalent behavior in SmartGit:

 #### Tip
-> - If you are new to Git-LFS, there's a tutorial on how to use Git LFS from the command line on [GitHub](https://github.com/git-lfs/git-lfs/wiki/Tutorial)
+> If you are new to Git-LFS, there's a [GitHub tutorial](https://github.com/git-lfs/git-lfs/wiki/Tutorial) on how to use Git LFS from the command line.
-> - However, we recommend using [SmartGit's LFS features ](../Integrations/Git-LFS.md) to automatically handle much of the complexity of installing and managing LFS actions on a repository.
+> However, we recommend using **[SmartGit's LFS features ](../Integrations/Git-LFS.md)** to handle much of the complexity involved in installing and managing LFS.

-### Installing the LFS client on a local computer:
+### Installing the LFS client on a local computer

 `git lfs install`